Stevia Sweetener is Unique

 - Natural Salt - is pure, unrefined authentic salt with all of the trace minerals in tact.

-- Excellent Salt Substitute - Our favorite, Bragg Liquid Aminos!
+- Excellent Salt Substitute - One of our favorites, Bragg Liquid Aminos!

 - Cruciferous Vegetables - are known to reduce the risk of getting cancer.